 Perth, Australia is a metropolitan area with a population of 1,659,000, situated in the Southwest division of western Australia.
 Perth lies between the Indian Ocean and the Darling Range.
 A central business district and the suburbs of Perth are on the banks of the Swan River.
 In 1962, Perth was labeled as the "City of Light" when city residents lit their house lights and streetlights when John Glenn passed overhead while orbiting the earth on Friendship 7.
 The Economist names Perth as one of the "World's Most Livable Cities" in 2010.

 Students should work with their academic adviser or program director to choose 4 classes for their semester at Murdoch.
 Classes (units) are normally worth 3 or 4 points each and the normal course load is 12 points.

 Before choosing courses, students should check out some helpful tips and reminders on this website.
+Also refer to the How to Find Units Guide.
 When choosing courses to take at Murdoch, keep the following in mind:

 Business Courses: The following link gives a few examples of business courses here at Stout, and what their equivalent would be at Murdoch University- Course Equivalencies- Business.doc